JohanPeeters/assess-webserver/README.md

 ```
 Note the difference between the name of the module and the command.

 Invoking `assess-server` with the `-h` or `--help` flag results in a list and brief description of the subcommands.
-In the current version, the only supported subcommands are `legit` and `https-only`.
+In the current version, the only supported subcommands are `legit`, `https-only` and `all-checks`.
 The former tests whether the host is accepting HTTPS requests and consents in being assessed, e.g.
 ```
 $ assess-server legit www.softwarewolves.net
     www.softwarewolves.net is alive
     www.softwarewolves.net to be assessed
 $
 ```
-The latter tests whether the web app is also available over plain HTTP.
+`https-only` tests whether the web app is also available over plain HTTP.
+`all-checks` combines all checks.